PowerDNS/pdns/pdns/recursordist/docs/changelog/pre-4.0.rst

 -  'Make install' when an existing configuration file contained a 'fork' statement has been fixed.
 Spotted by Darren Gamble, code in `commit 1534 <http://wiki.powerdns.com/projects/trac/changeset/1534>`__.
--  Reloading a non-existent allow-from-file caused the control thread to stop working.
+-  Reloading a nonexistent allow-from-file caused the control thread to stop working.
 Spotted by Imre Gergely, code in `commit 1532 <http://wiki.powerdns.com/projects/trac/changeset/1532>`__.
 -  Parser got confused by reading en empty line in auth-forward-zones.